 Review of the Computer Misuse Act 1990

-We have chosen the subject of computer misuse as our first project because, notwithstanding being twice amended, there are particular reasons to think that the Act has still not kept up to date with advances in technology (eg, whether smart phones should be regarded as “computers”, whether denial of service attacks fall under any of the provisions of the Act).
+We have chosen the subject of computer misuse as our first project because, notwithstanding being twice amended, there are particular reasons to think that the Act has still not kept up to date with advances in technology.
 At the same time, in some respects, it remains unsatisfactorily wide (the term “unauthorised access” is capable of very wide interpretation and common industrial practices such as time-locking may be technically illegal) and the absence of a public interest defence is seemingly inconsistent with the recent inclusion of such provision in relation to data protection laws.

 Project Lead: Simon McKay

-Status: We held a scoping symposium on this project in September 2017 at the University of Sussex.
-A Framework Document for the project was published in December 2017, and authors allocated; and a Scrutiny Symposium was held in May 2019 to provide feedback and guidance on draft chapters of the report.
+Status: We held a scoping symposium on this project in September 2017 at the University of Sussex; a Framework Document for the project was published in December 2017, and authors allocated; and a Scrutiny Symposium was held in May 2019 to provide feedback and guidance on draft chapters of the report.
 The final report will be published in January 2020.